chef/cookstyle/docs/cops_chefstyle.md

 --- | ---
 Disabled | Yes

-Use the platform_family?() helpers instead of node['os] == 'foo' for platform_families that match 1:1 with OS values.
+Use the platform_family?() helpers instead of node['os] == 'foo' for platform_families that match one-to-one with OS values.
 These helpers are easier to read and can accept multiple platform arguments, which greatly simplifies complex platform logic.
+All values of `os` from Ohai match one-to-one with `platform_family` values except for `linux`, which has no single equivalent `plaform_family`.

 ### Examples